edgi-govdata-archiving/web-monitoring/README.md

 # EDGI: Web Monitoring Project

-[**Website Monitoring**][webmon] is an [EDGI][edgi] project building tools and community around monitoring changes to government websites, both environment-related and otherwise.
+As part of [EDGI's][edgi] [Website Governance Project][webgov] this repository contains tools for monitoring changes to government websites, both environment-related and otherwise.
 It includes technical tools for:

 - Loading, storing, and analyzing historical snapshots of web pages
 - Providing an API for retrieving and updating data about those snapshots